 The content will be copied to Applications folder as .app application.

-This is due to the privacy settings in ‘Preferences > Security & Privacy > General’.
+This is due to the privacy settings in “Apple Menu > Preferences > Security & Privacy > General” section ( in macOS Monterey or earlier).
 Even you have chosen to allow apps from App Store and identified developers, macOS will still prompt you with the warning for Google Chrome and other apps.

-1.4.
-Installing With Installer Package
+5. Installing With Installer Package

 Not all apps are like Chrome Canary version.
-Some apps need many details like purchase history, license key, etc. So the third party website will offer it as a package which you need to extract and install on your Mac.
+Some apps need many details like purchase history, license key, etc. So, the third-party website will offer it as a package which you need to extract and install on your Mac.
 Let us take an example of MAMP used for installing a local server for applications like WordPress.
 Go to MAMP site and download the package.

 Double click on the package to extract and it will show similar option to drag and drop to Applications folder.
 When you drag and drop, unlike copying the content, an installer will run allowing to choose the installation path and other details specific to the app.
 You should follow the instructions to complete the installation.